Eight benefits of better sleep

 7. You will Feel Better

-Health and wellness is the cornerstone of a life full of vitality, mojo and sparkle.
-Getting a good night’s sleep is vital to general health and wellness.
-Study after study has found a link between insufficient sleep and some serious health issues, like heart disease, heart attacks, diabetes, obesity and depression.
-It can even help you live longer – studies have found people who routinely sleep for fewer than six hours a night have a higher risk of dying sooner than people of similar age who sleep for seven or eight hours a night.
+Getting a good night’s sleep is vital to a mum’s health and wellness, the foundations of a life full of vitality, mojo and sparkle.
+Numerous studies have also found a link between insufficient sleep and some serious health issues, like heart disease, heart attacks, diabetes, obesity and depression.
+Studies have also found people who routinely sleep for fewer than six hours a night have a higher risk of dying sooner than people of similar age who sleep for seven or eight hours a night.

 Lack of sleep can also lead to increased pain.
 Backache, tummy ache, headache, when you’re tired it seems that everything hurts.
 Physical repair takes place while you’re sleeping, and it happens in the first half of the night – generally around 10pm to 2am.
 If you miss out on those vital first few hours your body doesn’t have enough time to rejuvenate your muscles or cells.